Orivoir/fs-json-writer/README.md

 This package full rewrite a *JavaScript Object Notation* with resolve tabulation depth and resolve nested object/array.

+> currently write with nested array/object can generate inccuracy.
+Await version **1.0.0** before usage in prod.

 ## installation

 in depending your need you can install at **dev-dependencies**